This appendix is normative.

 The ability to “sync” authenticators — specifically to copy (i.e., clone) their authentication secrets to the cloud and thence to additional authenticators — is a relatively new development in authentication.
 This appendix provides additional guidelines on the use of syncable authenticators.

-In some cases, the secret keys associated with multi-factor cryptographic authenticators (e.g., those based on the WebAuthn standard [WebAuthn]) may be stored in a sync fabric.
+In some cases, authentication keys may be stored in a sync fabric (e.g., cloud storage).
 This allows the keys to be backed up and transferred to other devices.
-The following requirements apply to keys managed in this manner:
+The following requirements apply to keys that are managed in this manner:

-Additional requirements for federal enterprise1 use of syncable authenticators:
+The following additional requirements apply to federal enterprise1 use of syncable authenticators:

 These controls specifically support syncing and should be considered additive to the existing multi-factor cryptographic authenticator requirements and AAL2 requirements, including [FIPS140] validation.